|

 This segment:

-- notes that the prosecution introduced The Wedge document, which spells out the
+notes that the prosecution introduced The Wedge

-ID movement's goals.
+document, which spells out the ID movement's goals.

-- shows a news video clip in which a school board member uses the word creationism to describe what should be taught alongside
+shows a news video clip in which a school board member

-knew—contrary to sworn depositions stating otherwise—who donated copies
+members knew—contrary to sworn depositions

-of Of Pandas and People to the
+Of Pandas and People to the school.

 running time 8:52